softwaremill/softwaremill-common/README.md

 ## [Test-with-DB framework using Arquillian](/softwaremill/softwaremill-common/tree/master/softwaremill-db-test/)

+Lets you run tests that use a database.

 ## [Configuration reader](/softwaremill/softwaremill-common/tree/master/softwaremill-conf/)

 Reads key-value configuration files either from JBoss's conf directory (which have priority) or from the classpath.